hurbes/swift-app-pipeline-action/README.md

 - Embeds the provisioning profile into the app bundle
 - Verifies the signature after signing

-**Pro tip:** Store your signing identity and provisioning profile as secrets in your GitHub repo for security!
+**Pro tip:** Store your team ID as a secret in your GitHub repo for security!

 ### 6. DMG Creation 📀